Xinoph/xinoph.github.io/_posts/2015-06-04-xinparticlemesher.md

-			  [xpm02, Select emission vertices & press the button to create the emitter mesh.], [xpm03, Automatic subdivision of silhouette edges allows for tighter particle placement.], [xpm04, Particle emission using generated shape in Unity3D.], [xpm05, Particles applied to a model from the Dota 2 Workshop Requirements.]
+			  [xpm02, Select emission vertices & press the button to create the emitter mesh.], [xpm03, Automatic subdivision of silhouette edges allows for tighter particle placement.], [xpm04, Particle emission using generated shape in Unity3D.], [xpm05, Particles applied to a model from the Dota 2 Workshop examples.]
               ]
 ---
 {% include JB/setup %}